benjaminsampica/bensampica.com/content/post/azdoisdead/index.md

 ## The Brief History

 I'm not going to bore you with the details, but the short of it is this - GitHub was an independent product that was not owned by Microsoft long ago (in technology years).
 Skipping over the on-premise wars before SaaS products started really taking off, Microsoft developed Azure DevOps (once known as Team Foundation Server or _TFS_) as a competing cloud product, not just GitHub but also similar developer toolchain products like BitBucket, GitLab, etc..
 Continuous, automated building and deployment was exploding in popularity and the market demanded tools to accommodate the growing complexity and interconnectivity of systems.

 As Microsoft was (IMO) pretty late to the game with their cloud offering, a lot of developers were already using GitHub to share their software.
 Share the software?
 Yes, the open source software movement was exponentially growing with tools like GitHub making it easier than ever to share & collaborate on common problems with code.

 The timeline looks something like this:

-- 2007 - Microsoft releases Team Foundation Services (TFS).
+- 2007 - Microsoft releases Team Foundation Services (TFS), an on-premise versioning system.
 - 2008 - GitHub launches their service with a focus on open-source w/ a free model.
 - 2012 - Microsoft becomes a significant user of GitHub for their repositories (.NET, MSBuild, Powershell, Visual Studio Code, etc.).
 Other companies like Facebook and Google have overwhelming use as well.
 - 2013 - Microsoft launches Visual Studio Online, a quasi-rebrand of TFS and a nascent Azure DevOps with a subscription model closely tied to Visual Studio.
 This gets re-branded _again_ to Visual Studio Team Services (VSTS) along the way.